bitcoinhealth/bitcoinhealth/README.md

 # New features in Dev.

 1. At least two nodes running on Amazon Web Services or Azure for high availability.
-2. Integration on third party E-Commerce websites for ordering essential goods and services.
+2. Integration with HealthBit FinTech app for Hospital appointment and Payments.
-3. Integration on ERP platforms for Hospitals.
+3. List on Cryptoexchanges Q2 2021.
-4. First cryptocurrency - blockchain to incorporate Quantum computing so that mining can be done on PC's as Quantum computing hardware/cloud offerings make their way to public domain.

 BitcoinHealth Core and Wallets can run on Windows, MAC, and Linux platforms.
 See Build docs for OS instructions.